darosh/card-game/README.md

 ## To Do

 * Voice recognition with [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) could be fun
-* Optimization for mobile devices would be nice
+* Optimization for mobile devices would be appreciated

 ## Symbol Sets